 German: Drittstaat

-Third countries are countries which are not party to an international agreement or not part of a community (such as the European Union).
+Third countries are countries which are not party to an international agreement or community (such as the European Union).

 In Germany, there are regulated professions.
 This means that Germans and non-Germans are only allowed to work in these professions if they have obtained a very specific qualification.
 This applies, for example, to nurses, doctors, teachers and lawyers.
-It also applies to certain master craftsmen and women if they work as self-employed entrepreneurs.
-Persons with a foreign qualification who wish to work in Germany in a regulated profession require recognition of their foreign qualification or a professional license
+It also applies to certain master craftsmen and craftswomen, if they work as self-employed entrepreneurs.
+People with a foreign qualification who wish to work in a regulated profession in Germany require recognition of their foreign qualification or a professional licence.